Persian Cat

 With frequent travel came additional imports: both Persian and Angora cats made their way to France and England.
 In England, they were called French cats and they quickly gained popularity for their unique appearance and friendly personalities.

-Today's American Persians are renowned as North America's most popular cat breed.
-They are recognized by breed registries worldwide.
+Today, Persians are renowned as North America’s most popular cat breed.
+The Persian is recognized by cat breed registries worldwide.

 Persian Cat History